The Home Buying Process

 Any changes to the purchase agreement or contract are called addendums, and they must be signed by all parties.
 This includes who will pay which costs, what repairs still need to be addressed, and any changes to the final closing date.
 All addendums must be given to the lender as soon as possible because these addendums complete the purchase agreement.

-STEP 14: CLOSE YOUR LOAN AT THE TITLE COMPANY.
+STEP 10: CLOSE YOUR LOAN AT THE TITLE COMPANY AND MOVE INTO YOUR NEW HOME.

 “Closing your loan” means signing the final paperwork.
 Home loans are usually closed at the title company.
 A title company ensures legitimate ownership of a property, ensuring that there are no issues with the title to your home – like unpaid mortgages or taxes, liens, etc. The title company also issues title insurance, which is required and protects you and your lender in case there are any future legal claims on your home.